harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -   We&rsquo;ll also implement a simple bot that simulates a few blocks ahead and optimises for keeping the grid as low as possible.

-<a id="orgeef581b"></a>
+<a id="orgbe8eff9"></a>

 # Imports and Dependencies

 We&rsquo;ll start with the imports we need.
-Haskell is &ldquo;batteries included&rdquo; in so far as there are a tonne of widely used, canonical core libraries - but you need to make them available on your system.
+Haskell is &ldquo;batteries included&rdquo; in so far as there is a rich collection of widely used, canonical core libraries on [Hackage](https://hackage.haskell.org/) - but you need to make them available on your system.
 For example, we&rsquo;ll be using [`Map`](https://hackage.haskell.org/package/containers-0.4.0.0/docs/Data-Map.html) a lot, which is part of the `containers` package.
 This needs to be available on your system - there are myriad ways of doing this, but simplest is just running `$ cabal install containers`.
 You might be using Stack, or Nix, or something else.
 The full list of packages we need here are:

 -   `base`
 -   `containers`